jmchuster/template-cljs-rails-api/README.md

 2. Build the container with `docker/build`.
 This will take a while the very first time as it needs to download the containers' base images, install applications from apt, install rubygems, and build your semantic.css file.
 These files are then cached for future builds.
 3. Once `docker/build` completes successfully, it will automatically place you into the container's bash prompt
 4. Start the rails-api server with `api/server`.
 We'll refer to this terminal tab as the *rails-api terminal tab*.
 5. Open up a new terminal tab and connect to the container with `docker/bash`.
-Start the cljs server with `web/server`.
+Start the cljs hot-reloader with `web/watch`.
 We'll refer to this terminal tab as the *cljs terminal tab*.
 6. Visit it at [http://my_app.docker](http://my_app.docker)

 ### 4. Restart the rails-api server